-Newton Girls Softball is a non-profit organization committed to providing all players who identify as female who are Newton residents or attend Newton Public Schools with an experience that fosters positive self-esteem, team spirit, and individual growth through personal achievement and as a team member.
+Newton Girls Softball is a non-profit organization committed to providing all players who identify as female, non-binary, or questioning who are Newton residents or attend Newton Public Schools with an experience that fosters positive self-esteem, team spirit, and individual growth through personal achievement and as a team member.
 NGS is committed to the development of athletic capability and sportsmanship by focusing on teaching the fundamentals of softball in an environment that supports all skill levels.

 To Teach the fundamentals of the game.